On Consistency of Graph-based Semi-supervised Learning: Abstract

 \section{Abstract}

 Graph-based semi-supervised learning is one of the most popular methods in machine learning.
-Some of its theoretical properties such as bounds for the generalization error and the convergence of the graph Laplacian regularizer have been studied in computer science and statistics literatures.
-However, a fundamental statistical property, the consistency of the estimator from this method has not been proved.
+Some of its theoretical properties such as bounds for the generalization error and the convergence of the graph Laplacian regularizer have been studied in computer science and statistics literature.
+However, a fundamental statistical property --\textit{consistency}\footnote{Throughout the paper, \textit{consistency} is used as a statistical term referring to an asymptotic property -- that is, the prediction by the algorithm can identify the underlying truth with unlimited data.
+This is not to be confused with the existence of solutions in an equation system, which is a term used in algebra.} -- has not been proved.

 In this article, we study the consistency problem under a non-parametric framework.
-We prove the consistency of graph-based learning in the case that the estimated scores are enforced to be equal to the observed responses for the labeled data.
-The sample sizes of both labeled and unlabeled data are allowed to grow in this result.
-When the estimated scores are not required to be equal to the observed responses, a tuning parameter is used to balance the loss function and the graph Laplacian regularizer.
-We give a counterexample demonstrating that the estimator for this case can be inconsistent.
-The theoretical findings are supported by numerical studies.
+We obtain the following two results: 1) We prove that graph-based semi-supervised learning on the test data is consistent in the case that the estimated scores are enforced to be equal to the observed responses for the labeled data (the hard criterion).
+The sample size of unlabeled data are allowed to grow at a slower rate than the size of the labeled data in this result.
+2) We give a counterexample demonstrating that the estimator can be inconsistent for the case when the estimated scores are not required to be equal to the observed responses (the soft criterion), where a tuning parameter is used to balance the loss function and the graph Laplacian regularizer.
+These somewhat surprising theoretical findings are supported by numerical studies on both synthetic and real datasets.

+Moreover, numerical studies show that the hard criterion constantly outperforms the soft criterion even when the sample size of unlabeled data is smaller than the size of labeled data.
+This suggests that practitioners can safely choose the hard criterion without the burden of selecting the tuning parameter in the soft criterion.